Invitation to apply for being a member of the Supervisory Board of United Netherlands, Nijmegen

 The Supervisory Board supervises the realization of the objectives of United Netherlands, the functioning of the board and the general course of affairs within the organization.
 The relationship between the Supervisory Board and the board is characterized as supervisory, positive and constructive.

-Supervision takes place with the use of an annual plan and annual report, bimonthly meetings, and monthly reporting.
+Supervision takes place with the use of an annual plan and annual report, bimonthly meetings, and regular reporting.
 Additionally, the ultimate responsibility for recruitment of board members and financial control lies with the Supervisory Board.
 Supervision is based on the long-term objectives and welfare of the foundation.

 In this context, the Supervisory Board monitors: